Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 ### Choosing fields

 As you design your database model, you will also need to choose what fields to include in each table.
 The fields you choose to include will be dependent on your particular study design.
 While your participant tracking database may be the same database you enter all of your study data, for the purposes of this chapter we are only considering fields that are relevant for project coordination and participant de-identification.
 We are not concerned with fields that are collected as part of your data collection measures (i.e. survey items).
 You can consider your participant tracking database as an **internal** database that is only used for coordination, summary, and linking purposes.
 This is not a database where you would export data for external data sharing.

+Below are ideas of field you may consider adding to your database.
+Depeding on the design and assumptions of your study, some of these may be collected once, others may be collected more than once, longitudinally.

-**Ideas of static fields to collect:**
+**Ideas of fields to collect:**

-- Study IDs (Primary and foreign keys for a relational database)
+- Study IDs (primary and foreign keys for a relational database)
-- Names (Participants and sites)
+- Names (participants and sites)
 - Contact information
+- Information relevant to project coordination (grade level, class periods, block schedules)
 - Other necessary linking identifiers (double IDs, district/school IDs)
 - Information helpful for data collection scheduling (blocks, class times)
 - Consent/assent status
 - Randomization (treatment/control)
 - Grouping information (cohort)
-- Condition (treatment/control)
 - Summary information for rates (# of consents sent out, # of students in class)
-- Administrative status (W-9 received, MOUs received)
+- Administrative data status (W-9 received, MOUs received)
 - Movement/drop out status
+- Data collection status (unique fields for each instrument)
+- Incentive status (gift cards sent out)
 - Notes
   - Reasons for changes (for example changes in name, email)
   - Reasons for movement/drop out

-**Ideas of fields to collect longitudinally:**

-- Data collection status (unique fields for each instrument)
-- Incentive status (gift cards sent out)
-- Other changing information relevant to project coordination (grade level)
-- Notes
   - Communication with participants
   - Reasons for missing data
   - Errors in data